How To Save A File On A PC.

 To get started saving files, I'll need to create one.
 I'll be using a program called Notepad (which is a simple text editor).
 I'll use Notepad because you'll have it installed on your own computer, so if you want to follow along, you can.

-Open Notepad by clicking the Start button, then typing -
+You can open Notepad by left-clicking once on the Start button and then typing -

-Left-click Notepad at the top of the list.
+Left-click on Notepad (app) at the top of the list.

 To save the file, we'll need to tell the computer 2 things.